LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable.rst

 2020-02-27  LC         Resolve issue with open XML_Docs 2020-01-06  LC         Resolve issue: variable is null: @RetainDeletions 2020-01-06  LC         Resolving performance bug when filtering on objids
+2019-12-31	DEV2	   New output parameter add in spMFCreateObjectInternal to return the checkout objects.
 2019-10-01  LC         Allow for rounding where float has long decimals 2019-09-02  LC         Fix conflict where class table has property with 'Name' as the name V53 2019-08-24  LC         Fix label of audithistory table inserts